oschweitzer/learning-resources/angular_lesson.md

 ## Directives

 **Directives** are instructions in the DOM.
 We could say that components are a kind of directives, directives with a template.
 There are also directives without templates.
-Angular provides some built-in directives but you can build your own directives too.
+Angular provides some built-in directives, but you can build your own directives too.

 In Angular there are three kinds of directives: